 4:00 pm Open Dress Rehearsal of “Twist” by Vivian Fung

-4:30 - 5:20 pm Composer Talk with Vivian Fung and Ryan Brown facilitated by incoming Artistic Director Eric Dudley
+4:30 - 5:20 pm Composer Talk: Vivian Fung and Ryan Brown in conversation with incoming Artistic Director Eric Dudley

 CONCERT (for ticket buyers)